 No concessions are available

 Smoking and Consumption of Alcohol/Disorderly Behaviour

 Queensland Transport Regulations do not permit smoking or consumption of alcohol on our vessels.
 Random on the spot fines are issued by Queensland Police and/or Queensland Transport Officers.
 Intoxicated persons or disorderly behaviour will not be tolerated and refusal to board the vessel may result.

 In the interest of passenger safety, all dogs travelling on the ferry with walk on passengers must be restrained by a proper collar and lead.
 Dogs travelling in the back of utilities or cars should be restrained in such a manor so they cannot reach a passenger or crew member walking close past the vehicle either by a lead or wound up windows.

-Bicycles are permitted and passengers and passengers are reminded to wait until all vehicle traffic movements are completed before boarding.
+Bicycles are permitted and passengers are reminded to wait until all vehicle traffic movements are completed before boarding.